 - Step 3: Calculate Fair Value

-I've created an Illustrative Dividend Discount Model for JNJ that you can use to follow along with this guide:
+To make it easy to follow along with this guide, I've created an Illustrative Dividend Discount Model for Johnson & Johnson that you can use to follow along:

 Step 1: Estimate Excess Retained and Adjusted Dividend